 Happens to Jack Atlas in a multi-part episode of Yu-Gi-Oh!
 5Ds when the Big Bad Duumvirate create an robotic Evil Twin of him that's so convincing that even Yusei, Crow, and Mikage (who has a major crush on him, no less), are convinced of his guilt.
 (Of course, the case against him is rather strong: The criminal is seen using Red Dragon Archfiend, a unique card that only Jack has access too, as far as anyone knows.
 As it turns out, the imposter has three copies of it, all of which are forgeries, and not very convincing ones when seen up close.
 Fortunately, the truth becomes clear when he challenges the imposter and defeats it.

-Miki Hosokawa from Hell Teacher Nube is addicted to gossips, but makes a point about not spreading downright mean ones.
-Well, at one point she was framed by a demon who impersonated her and made her friends believe she was spreading Malicious Slander, deserting her.
-Miki has a brief Heroic BSOD, but then she decides to prove her innocence and find out who did this to her.
+Miki Hosokawa from Hell Teacher Nube is addicted to gossips, but makes a point about not spreading downright cruel ones.
+Well, at one point she was framed by a demon who impersonated her and made her friends believe she was spreading Malicious Slander, and all of them desert her.
+Miki has a tearful Heroic BSOD, but she decides to prove her innocence and find out who did this to her.
 She's succesful and the demon almost kills her, but her Badass Teacher Nube saves her.